Žumberak Mountains: Early modern period

 Colonization of Žumberak with Vlachs and Uskoks begins 1526.
+Between the late 12th or early 13th century and 1746, the region was more or less formally part of the Duchy of Carniola within the Holy Roman Empire.
+The state assembly of Carniola unsuccessfully demanded the region back in the 1860s.

 Uskoks

 The isolated region on the Croatian side has always had a low population.
 In 1530, the immigration of Uskoks started, which lasted until the 17th century, which brought a large population of Štokavian speakers to the region.
-The Uskoks in this area were led by the Delišimunović family who were counts in Kostanjevac.
 The Žumberak Mountains were then part of Austrian Military Frontier, created by the Habsburgs to serve as a defensive buffer between their empire and the Ottoman Empire.
 Uskoks from this area, were the only military personnel on the Military frontier, that weren't living close to the border itself, the Žumberak Mountains themselves were an enclave within Banovina and did not directly border the Ottoman Empire, so they had to walk for half a day or longer to their posts in Ogulin, Cazin, Bihać etc. 500 Uskoks from the Žumberak Mountains fought in the Battle of Sisak.
 They had huge losses for their standard, losing 40 soldiers in crucial mission of taking over the bridge over Odra river.

 In the year 1545. they were called by citizens of Zagreb, to defend the city from the Ottomans because the regular army under the leadership of Croatian Ban was heavily defeated in Hrvatsko Zagorje.
 As we know Zagreb was never occupied by the Ottomans.

+In the 16th century, Žumberak became a part of the Austrian Military Frontier, with its own Žumberak Great Capitanate (Veliki kapetan).
+Known captains include: